AusSRC/SoFiAX/docs/index.md

 db_password = <your_password>
 ```

-Once you have a database with the correct schema, updated the `config.ini` file with the credentials and installed SoFiAX, you are ready to test that it runs correctly.
+Once you have access to a PostgreSQL database with the correct schema, updated the `config.ini` file with the credentials and installed SoFiAX, you are ready to test that it runs correctly.
 Run the following command

 ```
 sofiax -c sofiax_test_case/config.ini -p sofiax_test_case/sofia_058.par